tomtom-international/tomtom-navigation-android-examples/README.md

 ## Preparation

 In order to compile this demo, you need 2 things:
 1. Access to the TomTom Maven repository ( Artifactory ) .
 Please contact TomTom for a password to download the binaries.
-You will need to add tehe credentials as ENV variables.
+You will need these to add the credentials as ENV variables.
 Check the settings.gradle file.

-2. An API KEY! get one for free in the developer portal and make sure that it has the navigation feature activated.
-If not, our contact page is only one click away.
+2. An API KEY.
+Get one for free in the developer portal and make sure that it has the navigation feature activated.
+If not, contact us.

 <div align="center">
   <img align="center" src=".github/navsdk-splash.png" width="400"/>